antonionunnally/SQL/SQL for Healthcare/readme.md

 ## Data Dictionary
+The data dictionary consist of 43 rows.
+Attached is a Pdf file.
 [Data Dictionary.pdf](https://github.com/antonionunnally/SQL/files/13814890/Data.Dictionary.pdf)

+## SQL Queries

 **Question 1.
 How many rows of data are in the FactTable that include a Gross Charge greater than $100?**